 When I was an early teen I became a vegetarian.
 My mum was veggie and a couple of girls at school were and it intrigued me.
 Back then I just went along with the notion that eating flesh was gross and I never really knew much more about it.

-If I was in a life or death situation and my only option to survive was to catch a fish and eat it, then yes, I expect I would.
+If I was in a life or death situation and my only option to survive was to catch a fish and eat it, then maybe I would.
 But that’s a life or death situation.
-If it’s me or the fish then I’d probably eat it.
+If it’s me or the fish then I might eat it.
 But who knows.
 Unless I’m there and it’s happening, who knows what I’d choose to do.
 So maybe I shouldn’t say never.

 It’s flesh and blood

 I personally don’t find it normal at all.
 We’re brought up thinking it’s the norm and so we all do it like we are supposed to, but just stop and think about it for a moment.
 Is it really normal to kill certain animals and eat them?

 It doesn’t taste that great

 Most veggies will say they miss bacon and steak most, but these were my least favourite meats.
 I really didn’t find them tasty.
 Show me a plate of meat and a plate of veg and the veg looks far more appetising to me.

 I could never kill it myself

 I also couldn’t stomach watching it be done in real life.
-I feel that if I can’t do it or see it, then I shouldn’t consume it.
+I feel that if I can’t do it, see it, or accept it then I shouldn’t consume it.
 I don’t want to be ignorant to where food comes from and how it ends up on my plate.
 It’s not all pretty supermarket packets.

 It’s bad for the environment